massimotamos/massimotamos.github.io/_posts/2018-02-09-Reverse-Engineering-with-Immunity-Debugger.markdown

 tags: [reverse, engineering, immunity, strings, executable]
 ---

 Reverse engineering is one of my favourite topics in CybSec.
-I haven't had any time to improve myself but from CTFs I have participated in and some seminars, I have some fundemental knowledge.
+I haven't had any time to improve myself but from CTFs I have participated in and some seminars, I have some fundamental knowledge.

 In this blog post, I'll be analyzing an executable provided for Malware lecture in Cyber Security MSc. by [Jaanus Kääp].
 His seminar was so exciting and we surely learnt a lot.
 I'll be using basic commandline tools on Kali Linux and Immunity Debugger.
 All files can be found at [Task Repo].